Russian desman: Taxonomy

 The Russian desman is one of two surviving species of the tribe Desmanini, the other being the Pyrenean desman.
 Despite its outward similarity to muskrats (a rodent), the Russian desman is actually part of the mole family Talpidae in the order Eulipotyphla.
 Like other moles, it is functionally blind and obtains much of its sensory input from the touch-sensitive Eimer's organs at the end of its long, bilobed snout.
 However, the hind feet are webbed and the tail is laterally flattened —specializations for its aquatic habitat.
 The body is 18 to 21 cm long while the tail is 17 to 20 cm in length.
 Easily the largest species of mole, it weighs 400 to 520 g.

 Decidedly rich and thick in nature, desman fur used to be highly sought after by the fur trade.
+In the Middle Ages, desmans were also hunted for castoreum.
 Consequently, the Russian desman is now a protected species under Russian law.
 However, due to loss of habitat (farming), water pollution, illegal fishing nets, and the introduction of non-native species like muskrat, population levels continue to decline.
 In the mid-1970s, an estimated 70,000 desmans were left in the wild; by 2004, the figure was only 35,000.
-However, in some Russian regions, the number of desmans appears to be increasing.
+Between 1929 and 1999, more than 10,000 desmans were released into zapovedniks and other protected territories in Southern Siberia and elsewhere with the view to expand their range.